Fun Learning for Kids

 Winter lava lamp science experiment.

-Kids will take a piece of an Alka-Seltzer tab and drop it in the glass. *DO NOT let them put the tablet in their mouth at any time.
+Take a piece of an Alka-Seltzer tab and drop it in the glass. *DO NOT let the kids put the tablet in their mouth at any time.

 They will soon see the white water start to bubble up in the glass.
 It will rise up to the top of the oil and then drop back down over and over again.